 The Hartley Family Center for Childhood Hearing serves families with children of all ages who are deaf or hard of hearing, as well as children of deaf parents.

-Administered through the KU Department of Hearing and Speech Department at the University of Kansas Medical Center, the Center was named in honor of W.C.
-Hartley and his family who have provided generous gifts to help support HFC programs since 1990.
+Administered through the KU Department of Hearing and Speech at the University of Kansas Medical Center, the center was named in honor of W.C.
+Hartley and his family who have provided generous gifts to help support its programs since 1990.
 More than 500 families of children with deafness or hearing loss have received assistance from the HFC since that time.

-The Hartley Family Center is nestled behind the The University of Kansas Hospital and offers accessible parking with many accommodations expected of the region's top academic health center.
+The Hartley Family Center is nestled between buildings behind the The University of Kansas Hospital and offers accessible parking with accommodations expected of the region's top academic health center.

-Park in the Olathe public parking garage on the south side of campus, off Olathe Boulevard.
+Visitors: please park in the Olathe II public parking garage on the south side of campus, off Olathe Boulevard.
 Enter the Medical Office Building across the street and proceed through the doors to the left of the information desk.
 Follow the hallway, past another set of doors into Miller building.
 Elevators will be to the right; clinic is on the 4th floor.
 Printable directions

 View Audiology Clinic in a larger map

 Each year, the center provides hearing assessment and intervention services.
 Children and their families may also seek assistance with the purchase of advanced-technology hearing aids.
 The cost of these devices are often not covered by insurance, but the center believes that the ability to pay for top quality hearing aids should not be a factor when determining the proper device for a child.
 Each set of hearing aids costs approximately $2,000 to $5,000, depending on the child's need.
 Make a donation to the Hartley Family Center at the KU Endowment web site.
 Thank you for your generous support!